Call me by any name: Laser Therapy, Infrared, Red Light Therapy, Photobiomodulation, Cold Laser, Low Level Laser Therapy...

 SYMBYX's Class 3b lasers have enough power to stimulate cellular processes required for healing, while still being classed as 'cold' laser, meaning that they won't excessively heat the body.
 In fact most customers do not feel any warmth or any change at all when applying the laser on their body.

-Photobiomics: SYMBYX lasers are the first, ARTG-listed Class 3b medical lasers approved for application of photobiomics in a neurodegenerative condition such as Parkinson's.
+Photobiomics: SYMBYX lasers are the first, ARTG-listed medical lasers in the world approved for application of photobiomics in a neurodegenerative condition such as Parkinson's.

 Photobiomics is the application of photobiomodulation to influence the gut and the its microbiome.